Chidi Odiah: CSKA Moscow

-Odiah left CSKA Moscow by mutual consent on 16 February 2012.
+At the 2003 CIS Cup, Odiah drew the attention of CSKA Moscow and later joined the club a year later on a four-year contract.
+He won the UEFA Cup in 2005 and participated at the 2005 UEFA Super Cup, as well as playing in the UEFA Champions League.
+He left CSKA by mutual consent on 16 February 2012.

 International

 Chidi has represented his nation at various youth levels.
 He played for Nigeria U-17 national team to African U-17 Championship – winner of the tournament.
 On the next event, Meridian Cup, he was team captain.

 His premier match in the senior team took place in September 2004, in a match against Zimbabwe.
 Chidi also twice won the bronze medal with Nigeria senior team at the African Cup of Nations – 2006, 2010.

 Odiah was chosen for the team of Nigeria to 2010 FIFA World Cup and in the first match against Argentina came into the starting lineup, as well in the match with South Korea, he made goal assist.